 From now on, we assume that $B:=I(A)$ and $g(x):=f(I(x))$.
 In this case, the aforementioned classical results almost never apply to the symmetric curve $f=g=0$ even for generic $f\in \C^A$: to start with, the curve is not smooth in general.

-The big picture is as follows (see Figure \ref{fig:intro}): for most of finite sets $A\subset M$, the curve $f=g=0$ consists of several disjoint ``simple'' smooth components that we call diagonal, and one more ``complicated'' smooth component, intersecting the diagonal ones without tangency and called the proper component.
-The diagonal components (such as the one given by the equations $f(x)=0$ and $x=I(x)$) are simple in the sense that they are isomorphic to a generic plane curve with a certain prescribed Newton polygon; their geometry is thus clear from the classical theory of Newton polytopes.
-The proper component is not of this form, and its study (most notably, irreducibility) constitutes a major part of our paper.
+The big picture is as follows (see Figure \ref{fig:intro}): for most of finite sets $A\subset M$, the curve $f=g=0$ consists of several disjoint ``simple'' smooth components (such as the one given by the equations $f(x)=0$ and $x=I(x)$) that we call diagonal, and one more ``complicated'' smooth component, intersecting the diagonal ones without tangency and called the proper component.
+The diagonal components are by definition {\it simple} in the sense that they are isomorphic to a generic plane curve with a certain prescribed Newton polygon; their geometry is thus clear from the classical theory of Newton polytopes.
+The proper component is not of this form, and its study (most notably, proving its irreducibility) constitutes a major part of our paper.